AndieWill510/tinydoor/Options/097-the-pillow-fort-was-always-architecture.md

 Why do you always need your own space?

-The chair is just a chair.

-The couch is for everyone.

-The living room is not yours.

 You need to learn to be comfortable in normal places.

 So the body learned the lesson it was given.

 Stay in the open.
 Sit where the light is wrong.

-Hear every plate.

 Hear every voice.

-Let people come up behind you.

 Perform comfort you do not have.

-Do not build the smaller room.

 Do not ask the big room to change.